Faceshopping

-"Faceshopping" is a song recorded by British artist and producer Sophie featuring vocals by Cecile Believe.
-The song was released as the third and final single for Sophie's full-length debut album, Oil of Every Pearl's Un-Insides, on 16 February 2018.
-It received acclaim from music critics, and was named one of the best songs of the year by The Line of Best Fit and Mixmag.
-Several publications have called it one of Sophie's best songs.
+"Faceshopping" is a song recorded by British music producer Sophie featuring vocals by Canadian musician Cecile Believe.
+It was released as the third and final single for Sophie's full-length debut album, Oil of Every Pearl's Un-Insides, on 16 February 2018.

+"Faceshopping" received acclaim from music critics, with particular praise for its production; The Line of Best Fit and Mixmag named it one of the best songs of the 2018.
+Several publications have called it one of Sophie's best songs retrospectively.
+A music video, directed by Sophie and Aaron Chan, was released on 4 April 2018.
+Featuring aesthetics inspired by materialism and a distorted CGI replica of Sophie's face, it was positively received by critics and noted as expanding on the song's themes.

 Background and release

-In October 2017, Sophie released the single "It's Okay to Cry."
+In October 2017, Sophie released the single "It's Okay to Cry".
 The song and accompanying music video marked the first instance Sophie's face and vocals appeared in the artist's own work.
-A second single, "Ponyboy," was released later in 2017.
+A second single, "Ponyboy", was released later in 2017.

 "Faceshopping" was released on 16 February 2018.
-Oil of Every Pearl's Un-Insides was announced on 5 June and released ten days later.
+The album Oil of Every Pearl's Un-Insides was announced on 5 June and released ten days later.

-In an interview with Jezebel, Sophie stated that the song's title was a response to people's belief that since she was a faceless artist, she was "trying to hide something."
+In an interview with Jezebel, Sophie stated that the song's title was a response to people's belief that since she was a faceless artist, she was "trying to hide something".
 In a separate article with The Face, she described the song as "kind of a snapshot of how it felt to be in my body at that particular time, with all the pressures that are on everyone, and just existing or cultivating some kind of public persona.
 It’s an ongoing debate in my head, with a lot of the same questions.
-You consider and then reconsider."
+You consider and then reconsider".